-Welcome to the Graduate Program Application Page for the Psychology Department.
+Welcome to the Graduate Program Application Page for the Department of Psychological Science.
 Applicants must apply for the Ph.
 D. degree only; students whose goal is a terminal master's degree are not accepted.
 The Ph.D.
-Program in General/Experimental psychology admits students in four broad areas of concentration (known as "clusters" or "subprograms"): Biobehavioral Psychology, Developmental Psycholopgy, Social Psychology, and Behavioral Pharmacology.
+Program in General/Experimental psychology admits students in four broad areas of concentration (known as "clusters" or "subprograms"): Biobehavioral Psychology, Developmental Psychology, Social Psychology, and Behavioral Pharmacology.
 The Ph.D. program in Clinical Psychology places equal emphasis on research and clinical training, and is fully accredited by the American Psychological Association.

 Students in the General/Experimental Program or Clinical Training Program may also elect to complete the concentration in developmental psychopathology.

-We strongly recommend you read our Guidelines for the Graduate Application in Psychology before submitting your application, it can save you time.
+We strongly recommend you read our Guidelines for the Graduate Application in Psychological Science before submitting your application, it can save you time.

 Please feel free to contact Diana St.Louis of our office staff if you have any questions about the application process.